Cardinals–Dodgers rivalry: 1960s: Dodgers move West, the 1963 pennant race, and alternating World Series appearances

 By their 1959 World Series victory, the Dodgers had moved from Brooklyn to Los Angeles the previous year.
 The Dodgers (and Giants) moving to California meant that the St. Louis Cardinals were no longer the furthest team West.

 The rivalry renewed in 1963 when the Cardinals won 19 out of 20 games to almost overtake a large Dodger lead in the standings, although the Dodgers ultimately prevailed to win the pennant.
-The streak reminded people (including Cardinal Hall of Famer Stan Musial, who started in 1941 and was in his final season in 1963) of the 1942 performance, despite the end result.
-From 1963-1968, either the Cardinals or Dodgers represented the National League in the World Series.
+The streak reminded people (including Cardinal Hall of Famer Stan Musial, who started in 1941 and was in his final season in 1963) of the 1942 performance, despite the result.
+From 1963 to 1968, either the Cardinals or Dodgers represented the National League in the World Series.
 1963, 1965, and 1966 for Los Angeles and 1964, 1967, and 1968 for St. Louis.
 This streak nearly extended to 1962, but the Dodgers were beaten in the 1962 National League tie-breaker by the Giants in three games.
 By the 1960s, some of the best Cardinals players were of color, such as Bob Gibson, Lou Brock, Curt Flood, Orlando Cepeda, and Bill White, as the team was more open to accepting players of color at this time.